stfwi/engineers-decor/readme.md

   Automatically spits out items that it cannot plant or place.
 Can be redstone controlled similar to the Factory Hopper (invertible, pulse/continuous mode).

+- *Small Block Braker*: Breaks blocks in front of it.
+Can be disabled by applying a redstone signal.
+The time needed to destroy a block depends on the hardness of that block.
+Provide RF/FE power to speed up the breaking process (massively).

 - *Small Waste Incinerator*: Buffered and delayed item disposal device.
 16 fifo slots are filled when new items are pushed in from any side.
 A GUI allows to take out accidentally trashed items or put in items to get rid of.
 When the fifo